anushr03/Rust_Projects/README.md

 ### f.
 The Slice type
 Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.
 A slice is a kind of reference, so it does not have ownership.

+# 7. Structs

+A struct or a structure is a custom data type that lets you package together and name multiple related values that make up a meaningful group

+Unlike Tuples, in struct we name each piece of data so its clear what the values mean